 The steak was served with beef dripping chips, crispy salt and pepper onion strings, mushrooms and vine tomatoes.
 The chips were amazing, they’re like proper old fashioned homemade chips and were totally delicious.
 The steak was cooked medium and the cut of meat was really divine.
 In fact, for the cut, I found the price of the steak really reasonable.

-My only criticism was the beef dripping gravy, only in so much as it was totally different to the gravy at Wildernest and contained rosemary randomly and this totally spoilt the gravy for me.
+However, my only criticism was the beef dripping gravy, only in so much as it was totally different to the gravy at Wildernest and contained rosemary randomly and this totally spoilt the gravy for me.
 It was, however, nice to see that the steaks although the same on both the Wildernest menu and Liberty Brown menus, were served with an individual twist.

 The Spicy Philly Steak Burger was served with an upgrade of Cheesy Chips (£1.50).
 However, we did both comment that this wasn’t a good value upgrade and the chips weren’t as good as the beef dripping ones, nor were they as good as the chips served the other week from Wildernest.
 The burger, however, was full of flavour and packed full, with tender beef patties that were exceptionally tasty.
 In terms of Liberty Brown’s burgers, they are an ideal choice if you fancy something meaty without choosing a steak.